Anonymous7code/mlpack/README.md

     $ make mlpack_pca mlpack_knn mlpack_kfn

-If the build fails and you cannot figure out why, register an account on Github and submit an issue.
+If the build fails and you cannot figure out why register an account on Github and submit an issue.
 The mlpack developers will quickly help you figure it out:

 [mlpack on Github](https://www.github.com/mlpack/mlpack/)